Privacy

 We or our third-party providers may use data gathered via web beacons to track the effectiveness of third-party websites that provide us with recruiting or marketing services or to gather aggregate visitor statistics and manage cookies.

-We may use personal information in an aggregated or deidentified form for our legitimate business purposes detailed below, including research and development.
+We or our third-party providers may also use personal information in an aggregated, deidentified or anonymized data for our legitimate business purposes detailed below, including, but not limited to, improving the delivery or quality of services or technology, and for research and development.
 This data does not identify you individually, but rather helps to identify trends in user preferences and behaviors.
 Any deidentified information will be maintained in a deidentified form and will not be re-identified.

 We may use "interest-based" ads, also known as “online behavioral advertising" or “cross-context behavioral advertising” (collectively, “Targeted Advertising”).
 Targeted Advertising is advertising that is targeted to you based on your web browsing and app usage over time and across websites or applications.
 We may partner with ad networks and other advertising providers (“Advertising Providers”) who serve ads on the firm’s behalf and at our discretion on third party websites and platforms.
 Some of these Advertising Providers may use cookies and other tracking technologies to collect information about your online activities over time and across third party websites, applications, and Internet-enabled devices to deliver Targeted Advertising based on your interests and preferences, as inferred from your browsing history.
 Some of these ads may be personalized, meaning that they are intended to be relevant to you based on information that KPMG and its Advertising Providers collect about your visits to our websites and elsewhere.